Maykerh/twitter-clone/README.md

+## Description

+This project consists in a clone of Twitter's interface, developed with React in the front-end, and Firebase in the back-end.

+It has only few functionalities, like responsive layout, post tweets, add user image and cover, view and edit user profile, and a mocked timeline.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Live demo

 https://5ebffcbd496fb58ee61e1ef5--fera-twitter-mayke.netlify.app

-## Description

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts